Rēhitatanga

 Registration

-To practise social work in New Zealand you are now required to be registered, as mandatory registration is in place (implemented February 27th, 2021).
-You can apply via the Social Workers Registration Board (SWRB), which as the Crown entity and regulator, is the only organisation authorised to register social workers.
+To practise social work in New Zealand you are required to register with the Social Workers Registration Board (SWRB).
+As the national regulator and Crown Entity established under the Social Workers Registration Act, we are the only organisation authorised to register social workers.

 There are four pathways to registration: